llwyd1/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 File 9-print_last_digit.py - is a function that prints the last digit of a number <br>

 File 10-add.py - is a function that adds two integers and returns the result <br>

+File 11-pow.py - is a function that computers a number to a certain power <br>